What to do when someone dies with a will

 It is possible to contest a will after probate has been granted.
 However, it is important to act as quickly as possible if you think you may have grounds for contesting a will.
 Practical difficulties are likely to arise if assets have already been distributed.

-Has a loved one passed away?
+Has someone passed away?